ouspg/graas/README.md

 From the security perspective, GitHub Actions runner should be only able to run this specific binary, but then this specific binary can give build commands.
+Debug mode should be prevented on runner, just in case to not leak too much information.

 ## Code quality